am15443/biomarker-pipeline/README.md

 ## Method notes

-**Why a t-test, not DESeq2.** DESeq2's negative-binomial GLM is the field standard but is unavailable in Spark MLlib and does not shard cleanly.
-At these sample sizes, Welch's t-test on log-CPM agrees with count-based methods on the top differentially-expressed genes.
-The focus of this project is distributed computation at scale.
+**The t-test method.
+Differential expression uses Welch's t-test on log-CPM values, computed per gene as distributed Spark aggregations.
+This method runs natively at scale across the cluster, agrees with count-based methods on the top differentially-expressed genes, and handles the unequal group sizes between tumor and normal samples.
+It fits the project's focus on distributed computation at scale.

-**Why SVD features for the classifier.** A gene-level Random Forest (2,000 features) exhausted executor memory on the shared cluster.
-Training on the 50 SVD components was fast and stable -- dimensionality reduction as a systems-level enabler for ML on constrained infrastructure.
+*SVD features for the classifier.
+The Random Forest classifier is trained on the 50 SVD components.
+Reducing each sample from 2,000 gene measurements to 50 components makes training fast and stable on the shared cluster, and preserves the tumor-versus-healthy signal.
+This makes dimensionality reduction a systems-level enabler for machine learning on constrained infrastructure.

-**Scope.** The target score is a screening heuristic that flags candidates for review; it does not declare drug targets.
-Real target selection also folds in genetic evidence, druggability, and pathway context.
+**The target score is a screening heuristic that flags candidates for review; it does not declare drug targets.
+Real target selection also takes into consideration genetic evidence, druggability, and pathway context.

 ---